-- 91. To address the vulnerability of food systems and ecosystems to multi-pronged crises and the growing threats of climate change, WFP will strengthen the resilience of vulnerable communities, value chain actors and smallholder farmers by promoting inclusive food systems, ecosystem preservation and the building of adaptive capacities.
-To achieve this, WFP will implement systemic interventions that promote a range of adaptation practices and nature-based solutions and a stronger social protection system that is adaptive and shock-responsive. - 92.
+- 92. To address the vulnerability of food systems and ecosystems to multi-pronged crises and the growing threats of climate change, WFP will strengthen the resilience of vulnerable communities, value chain actors and smallholder farmers by promoting inclusive food systems, ecosystem preservation and the building of adaptive capacities.
+To achieve this, WFP will implement systemic interventions that promote a range of adaptation practices and nature-based solutions and a stronger social protection system that is adaptive and shock-responsive. - 93.
 The capacity of women smallholder farmers and other women engaged in the food value chain to access financial products, land, resources and other income-generating assets is often determined by socioeconomic structural constraints.
 WFP will implement gender-transformative programmes designed to overcome these inequalities in order to improve women's access to sustainable livelihoods and their economic empowerment.

-93. CSP outcome 3 is aligned with WFP strategic outcome 3 (People have improved and sustainable livelihoods).
+94. CSP outcome 3 is aligned with WFP strategic outcome 3 (People have improved and sustainable livelihoods).

-94. The focus area of this CSP outcome is resilience building.
+95. The focus area of this CSP outcome is resilience building.

-95. This CSP outcome is aligned with strategic priority 2 of the UNSDCF (climate change and disaster risk management) and direct outcome 4 (resilience, disaster risk reduction and common country analysis policies and programmes).
+96. This CSP outcome is aligned with strategic priority 2 of the UNSDCF (climate change and disaster risk management) and direct outcome 4 (resilience, disaster risk reduction and common country analysis policies and programmes).

-- 96. This CSP outcome will be achieved through two outputs. - Output 4: Communities that are vulnerable to climate change and smallholder farmers benefit from nature-based solutions and climate adaptation capacities, skills and services that promote resilient, climate-adapted and sustainable livelihoods. - Output 5: Smallholder farmers and other value chain actresses and actors benefit from integrated value chain development activities to make local food systems more resilient, nutritious, inclusive and efficient.
+- 97. This CSP outcome will be achieved through two outputs. - Output 4: Populations that are vulnerable to climate change benefit from naturebased solutions, climate adaptation capacities, skills and services, promoting resilient, climate-adapted and sustainable livelihoods. - Output 5: Smallholder farmers and other value chain actresses and actors benefit from integrated value chain development activities to make local food systems more resilient, nutritious, inclusive and efficient.